nikolaialex/ostfalia_db_2021_hausarbeiten/AWS_DynamoDB/AWS_DynamoDB.md

 * **AttributesToGet**

     This option will filter the attributes we want to get on the server side before sending the response.
-Rows with different Attributes can get quite big.
+Rows with different attributes can get quite big and maybe we do not want to retrieve all of them.
 This way partial results can be returned and only the needed data is transferred back to the client over the network.

 * **ConsistentRead**